makersacademy/async-workshops/callbacks-workshop/README.md

 });
 ```

-### Question 6
+### Question 8

 Write code that will `console.log` `alpha` after one second, `bravo` one second later and `charlie` one second after that.
 Write the code so that increasing the delay before one `console.log` will, without changing any other code, increase the delay for the subsequent `console.log`s by the same amount.
-For example, if you change the code to print `alpha` after two seconds, `bravo` and `charlie` will automatically be delayed by that extra second, too.
+For example, if you change the code to print `alpha` after two seconds, `bravo` and `charlie` should automatically be delayed by that extra second, too.

 ## Resources